Planning without Search: Refining Frontier LLMs with Offline Goal-Conditioned RL: Discussion

 In this paper, we propose a new method \textsf{PNLC} that imbues LLM agents with long-term planning and reasoning capabilities, using multi-turn RL in an \emph{efficient} and \emph{scalable} manner.
 To our knowledge, our approach is the first RL method that scales to frontier LLMs as agents.
 The key insight that we leverage is to not directly train a LLM policy, but an auxiliary, light-weight goal-conditioned value function.
 This value function can be used at inference time to assess and refine the thoughts of any LLM agent.
 As shown in our experiments, our approach also significantly outperforms state-of-the-art search techniques in both compute time and overall performance.

 \textbf{Limitations.} The most notable limitation of our approach is the need to train task-specific value functions.
 Though our value functions are light-weight and easy to train, an important direction of future research is the adaptation of our method to allow generalist reasoning in LLM agents.
 Furthermore, another limitation of our method is the reliance on an LLM's intuition to reason about possible future states.
 This may be hard to do for tasks that are out-of-domain of an LLM's base reasoning capabilities.
 For example, it may be risky to rely on an LLM's ``intuition'' for tasks like medical diagnosis, which require a plethora of domain-specific knowledge.
 Finally, another important avenue of future research is an investigation of the quality and diversity of the offline data necessary for our approach to work well.
-In our work, we na\"{i}vely prompt an LLM to behave as the data collection policy; it is unclear if such policy will prove effective across all tasks, particularly ones where naive LLM agents perform very poorly.

-\textbf{Broader impacts.} Our work attempts to make contributions in the development of capable LLM agents for interactive tasks, including dialogue.
-Superhuman abilities in the realm of persuasion can be used for harmful applications, and our work does not at this time provide any mechanism for avoiding or mitigating such harms.
-Our method is one of many algorithms recently developed to learn LLM agents, which are inherently at risk for dual use.
-The focus of our paper is on improving scalability, and we evaluate only on publicly available testbeds.